briansimiyuj/doctor-appointment-app/README.md

     #### New update

     1. Update the Profile Info data with the new data from the ProfileContext
+    2. Create Profile Data component and mount it on Profile Info component
+         a.
+Add profile data from the ProfileContext based on the user type

     #### Edit Profile Modal